Plastic Mould Ejection

 The function of an ejection system is to enable the removal of the moulded component from the mould once solidified.
 Ejection mechanisms vary enormously, both in function and design.
-Choice of ejection method is usually dependent on a number of factors, for example:
+Choice of ejection method is usually dependent on some factors, for example:

 - Design of component to be ejected;